-If you have a Dalmatian or an English bulldog, it's probably wise to put your pet on a low purine diet as a preventive measure.
-That's because both of these breeds -- especially the former -- are prone to developing urate bladder stones.
+If you have a Dalmatian or an English bulldog, it's probably wise to put your pet on a low purine diet as a proactive measure.
+That's because both of these popular breeds, especially the former, are prone to developing urate bladder stones.
 Purines are a specific type of protein, which includes uric acid, and in normal dogs, the liver converts them into allantoins, which are passed out through the urine.

 - Kidney beans

-Foods free from purines include:
+Foods that are safe for dogs and free from purines include:

-- Whole grain cereals and bread, if there is no yeast
+- Whole grain cereals and bread if there is no yeast

 - Peanut butter